 Riviera Dive Boat

 The Riviera Dive Boat is the only dive boat based out of Dana Point Harbor.
 The dive boat offers tanks, weights, and food.
-The Riviera is a Coast Guard-approved boat that accommodates 20 divers (14 divers now due to COVID-19 modifications).
+The Riviera is a Coast Guard-approved boat that accommodates 30 divers (but generally only book 15).
 The charter during this time requires passengers and crew to wear masks.
 This dive boat is a two-tank dive boat that offers explorations in San Clemente, Laguna Beach, Dana Point, and Newport Beach.

 Sundiver Boat